UBC-MOAD/pa-th-simple/docs/prelim-model.rst

 - Both solutions propogate from surface to seafloor.

 - Upwelling currents are reflected in the concentration profile as regions of high concentration.
 This is caused by the upward force that suspends particulate matter in the water column.

+- The domain is 5000m by 1000 km, and is discretized into a 20 x 30 grid, which is quite course, but sufficient to resolve 90% of the solution.

 .. figure:: ../images/2D0vel.png